-We Still Don’t Know the Risk of Long COVID
+The Pandemic After the Pandemic

 But for all we know now about long COVID, it is still not enough.
 Researchers still don’t know who’s most at risk, or how long the condition might last; whether certain variants might cause it more frequently, or the extent to which vaccines might sweep it away.
 We do not have a way to fully prevent it.
 We do not have a way to cure it.
 We don’t even have a way to really quantify it: There still isn’t consensus on how common long COVID actually is.
 Its danger feels both amorphous and unavoidable.
 People already struggle to deal with well-known risks, let alone fuzzy, slippery ones.
 “You can be too afraid of what you don’t understand or just say, ‘It’s not well defined; I’m not going to think about it,’” says Erin Sanders, a nurse practitioner and clinical scientist at MIT.
 Concern, when we let it, can act like a gas.
 It expands to fill the space we give it.

-This is a precarious position for long COVID to be in, with enthusiasm for pandemic precautions crumbling.
+This is a precarious position to be in with long COVID, as enthusiasm for pandemic precautions is crumbling.
 The Biden administration recently reinforced its stance on which COVID-19 outcomes matter most: Since we can’t stave off all infections, we’re shifting our focus to hospitalizations and deaths, a well-defined pair of metrics that we know we can prevent.
 Where does long COVID—a condition that can spin out of infections of all severities—fit in?
 “It doesn’t,” says Hannah Davis, of the Patient-Led Research Collaborative, who has long COVID.

 But even if long COVID’s prevalence turns out to be a single-digit percentage of SARS-CoV-2 infections—proportionally much smaller than most experts estimate—in absolute terms “that is not small,” says Ziyad Al-Aly, the director of the Clinical Epidemiology Center at the Veterans Affairs St. Louis Health Care System.
 Millions of people have already developed long COVID; many of them, an untold fraction, have not recovered.
 This is the challenge of chronic illness: When people join its ranks, they do not always exit.
 With each new case of long COVID, the virus’s burden balloons.